scala/docs.scala-lang/sips/completed/_posts/2016-06-25-trailing-commas.md

 )
 {% endhighlight %}

-It is quite inconvenient to remove or comment out any element because one has to think about the fact that the last element mustn't have a trailing comma:
+It is inconvenient to remove or comment out elements because the last element mustn't have a trailing comma:

 {% highlight scala %}
-Map(
+Seq(
   foo,
-  bar //,
+  bar,
 //  baz
-)
+)       // error: illegal start of simple expression
 {% endhighlight %}

-Secondly, it is quite inconvenient to re-order the sequence, for instance if you wanted `baz` before `bar` you need to micromanage which is followed by a comma and which isn't:
+It is also inconvenient to reorder because every element but the last one must be followed by a comma:

 {% highlight scala %}
 val xs = Seq(
   foo,
-  baz   // This isn't going to work bar,
-)
+  baz
+  bar,
+)       // error: illegal start of simple expression
 {% endhighlight %}

 ### Reduce diff noise

-Allowing trailing commas also reduces a lot of noise in diffs, such as:
+Adding and removing commas also introduces unnecessary noise in diffs:

 {% highlight diff %}
 @@ -4,7 +4,8 @@
- Map(
+ Seq(
    foo,
    bar,
 -  baz